Choice Models and Permutation Invariance: Demand Estimation in Differentiated Products Markets: Literature Review

 \subsection{Nonparametric Demand Estimation}

-Parametric discrete choice models usually define assumptions regarding the distribution of unobservables (heterogeneity and random shocks) and determine the functional forms of utility or decision rules.
-Recent semi-nonparametric demand estimation research has increased flexibility and improved computational efficiency in choice models.
+While parametric discrete choice models make assumptions about the distribution of unobserved variables and specify functional forms for utilities, recent research has developed more flexible semi-parametric and nonparametric approaches for demand estimation.
+These newer methods ease some of the restrictive assumptions and improve the computational efficiency of choice models while retaining some structure.

-Early works \parencite{manski1987semiparametric, lewbel2000semiparametric, honore2000panel, abrevaya2000rank} focused on relaxing the distribution of random shocks in individual-level binary choice models.
-More recent research \parencite{khan2021inference, shi2018estimating, pakes2022moment} has extended this approach to relax the parametric assumptions on random shocks in individual-level multinomial choice models, allowing for increased flexibility, such as individual-level fixed effects. \cite{fox2016nonparametric, briesch2010nonparametric, allen2019identification, fosgerau2021identification} concentrate on nonparametric identification and estimation of distributions of heterogeneous unobservables, like random coefficients, in various demand models, relaxing assumptions about heterogeneity distribution.
+Early semi-parametric work \parencite{manski1987semiparametric, lewbel2000semiparametric, honore2000panel, abrevaya2000rank} focused on relaxing the distribution of random shocks in individual-level binary choice models.
+More recent research \parencite{khan2021inference, shi2018estimating, pakes2022moment} has extended this approach to relax the parametric assumptions on random shocks in individual-level multinomial choice models, allowing for increased flexibility, such as individual-level fixed effects. \cite{fox2016nonparametric, briesch2010nonparametric, allen2019identification, fosgerau2021identification,chitla2022nonparametric,lu2023semi,wang2023sieve} concentrate on nonparametric identification and estimation of distributions of heterogeneous unobservables, like random coefficients, in various demand models, relaxing assumptions about heterogeneity distribution.
+More recent work has looked at keeping the indirect utility or choice probability functions largely unspecified while retaining parametric error terms.
+For instance \parencite{bentz2000neural,wang2020deep,han2022neural,sifringer2020enhancing,wong2021reslogit,aouad2022representing} use neural networks to characterize the indirect utility while retaining the logit error structure.
+Our work, in comparison, provides a completely flexible mapping from observed product and consumer characteristics to observed demand without relying on any assumptions regarding the choice making process.